This webpage is being regularly updated. On this page you will find information about:

 Novavax (28th Januray) has published positive data from the UK phase 3 study of its COVID-19 vaccine candidate, showing it to be 89.3% effective in preventing coronavirus in participants.
 The UK has secured 60 million doses, with manufacturing set to take place on Teesside.

-- Second dose vaccines will all be given within 12 weeks of the first (based on updated guidance).
+- Where second dose vaccines are required these will all be given within 12 weeks of the first (based on updated guidance).

 We have produced a short guide to the different vaccines which is available at the end of this page.